 However, this will take careful planning and not all students will qualify for grants and scholarships.
 Please contact the Financial Aid & Scholarship Department for assistance on how to finance your education.

-For the most up-to-date information regarding tuition and fees, refer to the Student Account Services website.
+For the most up-to-date information regarding tuition and fees, refer to the Student Finance - University Cash Services website.

 Apply for Financial Aid

 Federal and state financial aid programs (grants, part-time jobs and student loans) are awarded to students who apply and meet eligibility requirements.